 Promoting the critical role of routine maintenance and good conservation in reducing operational GHG.

-Annex III to this Policy Document frames some key areas for additional focus of GHG emissions reduction efforts in the context of management of World Heritage properties, including: (a) Built environment; (b) Land use management; (c) Life cycle assessment; (d) Tourism management.
+Annex III to this Policy Document frames some key areas for additional focus of GHG emissions [Saudi Arabia]management efforts in the context of management of World Heritage properties, including: (a) Built environment; (b) Land use management; (c) Life cycle assessment; (d) Tourism management.

 D.4 Knowledge Sharing, Capacity Building and Awareness

-The 2015 Paris Agreement recognises the importance of education and capacity building for enhancing climate action.
-The World Heritage Convention and its processes also consider these factors as important for the effective management and conservation of World Heritage.
+[Approved on 21/03/2023] The 2015 Paris Agreement recognises the importance of education and capacity building for enhancing climate action.
+The World Heritage Convention and its processes also consider these factors as important for the effective management and conservation of World Heritage, especially for those that are particularly vulnerable to the adverse effects of climate change, such as Small Island Developing States (SIDS) and Least Developed Countries (LDC).

 In line with World Heritage Climate Action Goal 4 (see Section II.B above), States Parties are encouraged to build capacities of decision-makers, stakeholders, local communities, users and managers of the World Heritage properties, and other heritage specialists to upgrade their skills and knowledge about the impacts of climate change on properties, including the intrinsic link between nature loss and climate change, developing and implementing appropriate climate actions, possible sources of technical and financial assistance, and engaging with climate change-related networks.